Freddy95/Connected/README.md

 Connected is a Social Media Web application that uses a Node.Js Backend and MySQL Database to store data.

 Users can :

     Message other users,

     delete messages,

     create groups,

     delete groups,

     add users to their groups,

     make/Edit posts,

     comment on posts,

-  and like posts
+    and like posts.